utcs-scea/KernMLOps/README.md

 make collect

 # Run mongodb benchmark
+make docker
-make setup-mongodb #  Run this command only the first time you set up the MongoDB benchmark make docker make load-mongodb # Run this command only the first time you set up the MongoDB benchmark make benchmark-mongodb
+make load-mongodb # Run this command only the first time you set up the MongoDB benchmark make benchmark-mongodb